-- 1. Patrol officers are to complete a daily log sheet documenting at least one interaction per hour of work. - a.
-Interactions: - i.
-At least two traffics stops per shift, with at least two enforcement actions issued per week - ii.
-Misc. interactions can include calls for service, business checks, MVAs, community contacts, complaints, dispositions, etc. - 2.
+- 1. Patrol officers are to complete a daily log sheet documenting actions. - a.
+The logsheet shall contain - i.
+At least one interaction per hour of work. - 1.
+Misc. interactions can include calls for service, business checks, MVAs, community contacts, complaints, dispositions, etc. - ii.
+At least two traffics stops per shift, with at least five enforcement actions issued per pay period. - 1.
+Enforcement Actions: - a.
+Traffic Citation - b.
+Misdomeanor Criminal Charge - c.
+Felony Criminal Charge - d.
+Warrant Arrest - 2.
 Patrol officers will also include their zone assignment, mileage driven, date, and shift worked on their log sheet. - 3.
 At the end of each shift, the officer will turn in their log sheet to their supervisor.